 Silk Road trading goods

-Diseases also were spread along the Silk Road.
+Diseases also circulated along the Silk Road.
 Some research suggests that the Black Death, which left Europe devastated in the late 1340s C.E.,it likely spread from Asia along the Silk Road.

-The name “Silk Road” is driven from the popularity of Chinese silk among tradesmen in the Roman Empire and elsewhere in Europe, but it was not the only important export from the East to the West.
+The name “Silk Road” is due to the popularity of Chinese silk among tradesmen in the Roman Empire and elsewhere in Europe, but it was not the only important export from the East to the West.
 Here are eight of the most important trade goods that fueled centuries of Silk Road cultural exchange:

 This road is called Silk Road for the reason that, first produced in China as early as 3,000 B.C., was the ideal overland trade item for merchant and diplomatic caravans that may have traveled thousands of miles to reach their destinations.